Decluttering is a great way to give yourself and everybody who lives in your home a better living space without purchasing anything new.

 Getting Rid Of Clutter For Other Clutter

-It might be so tempting to put something new to fill up the empty space.
+It might be so tempting to put something else to fill up the empty space.